augcog/tai/rag/scraper/README.md

 - [scrape_vid.py](Scraper_master/scrape_vid.py): For videos

 ## Scraper and Embedding Pipeline
-Use [pipline_kb.py](Scraper_master/pipeline_kb.py) with as a pipeline to scrape, chunk and embed websites into a knowledge base.
+Use [pipline_kb.py](Scraper_master/pipeline_kb.py) as a pipeline to scrape, chunk and embed websites into a knowledge base.
 The pipeline first scrapes, and then converts the content into markdown.
 Finally, it embeds and saves the everything as a knowledge base.
 This is all saved according to the path defined by root_folder.
 The knowledge base is automatically saved in the scraped data folder in a folder labeled "pickle".
     A .yaml file is used to specify the tasks to be performed.
 It should be should be structured as follows: root_folder : "path/to/root/folder"
     tasks :